New Project:Hardware (FPGA) DPS-8/M ∕ FNP Project

 As the FNP CPU can be thought of as a simplified “half a DPS‑8 CPU”, while also having similarities to the central system (including an IOM, Input/Output Multiplexer) in a simplified form, the experience gained working on this component should be transferable to the system as a whole.

 We changed our designs to target this system.
-This was not a major change, but it meant the software simulation (and the FPGA, eventually) needed to implement the memory paging unit that allows the processor to access memory over the 32 KW boundary.
+This was not a major change, but it meant the software emulation (and the FPGA, eventually) needed to implement the memory paging unit that allows the processor to access memory over the 32 KW boundary.

 Charles proposed selecting an FPGA that incorporated an onboard ARM CPU core.
 This approach would allow us to begin with the DPS8M Simulator software running on the ARM core, and gradually replace sections of the software code with Verilog FPGA implementations until all elements have been transitioned from the ARM to the FPGA.